panos-zamos/file-upload-embed/README.md

 ### File upload to Facebook photo album

 ![file upload to Facebook photo album](https://raw.githubusercontent.com/cloudwok/file-upload-embed/master/use-cases/images/cloudwok-embed-code-facebook-album.png "Photo upload widget for Facebook photo album")

+Let your website visitors upload pictures, videos, and photos that are directly transferred to one of your Facebook albums.
+You can configure who can see the uploaded pictures by adjusting the privacy settings of your Facebook photo album (see "How Privacy Works for Photo Albums" https://www.facebook.com/help/385017548218624/).

 ## Getting up-and-running in 5 minutes